 Erythema multiforme (EM) is an acute, self-limited, and sometimes recurring skin condition that is considered to be a type IV hypersensitivity reaction associated with certain infections - most commonly herpes simplex virus (HSV), medications (sulfa drugs), and other various triggers.

-- Erythema multiforme is divided into major and minor forms and is now regarded as distinct from Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN).
+- Divided into erythema multiforme (EM) major and minor and is now regarded as distinct from Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN), which is a more severe mucocutaneous reaction that is usually caused by a medication

 EM may appear similar to Steven Johnson Syndrome (SJS) but SJS has a more generalized distribution of lesions; concentrated on the trunk (EM extremities and mouth), an absence of raised typical target lesions and atypical flat (not raised) target lesions or macules with coalescence of lesions.